 Expenses in the General Fund as of December 31 total \$97,350,695, or 50.5% of budget.
 Most departments are projected to show some savings due to vacancies and turnover.
 Expenditures in the public works department will be a function of winter weather for the remainder of the season, but currently costs are trending low, with projected savings around \$600,000.
 Police expenditures are currently projected to be in excess of budget by \$170,000 due to a high level of turnover and new hires, yielding reduced vacancy savings with no offset of overtime expenses since the new hires are in their probationary periods and will not help with overtime abatement.
 This situation will be monitored closely; measures will be taken to minimize expenses or utilize other funding sources where possible, and if necessary, transfers from other operating departments will be used to balance the Police budget.
-General Fund revenues are currently projected to exceed the budgeted amount by \$600,000 based on tax sales of liened properties as well as higher-than-budgeted revenues in the Town Clerk's office.
+General Fund revenues are currently projected to come under budget by \$200,000 or more based on cessation of various activities, tax sales, loss of interest earnings, etc as a result of the Covid-19 pandemic.